What is the application deadline?

 Applicants who have taken one year or more of coursework outside of the United States must also submit a third-party evaluation of their international transcripts.

 Applicants who are admitted to and choose to attend SP2 will be required to send official copies of all academic transcripts prior to matriculation.

 Where should I send my official transcripts?

-You should request that your previous or current institutions send copies of your official transcripts directly to you.
-You will then scan and upload these transcripts into the online application.
+Applicants should request that their previous or current institutions send copies of their official transcripts directly to the applicant.The applicant will then scan and upload these transcripts into the online application.
 Official transcripts should NOT be sent to us during the application review process.

 I took one year or more of coursework outside of the United States.
 How do I get my transcript evaluated?

 Transcripts reflecting more than two semesters of study at institutions based outside of the United States must be evaluated on a course-by-course basis by a third-party evaluation service such as WES or Educational Perspectives.
 This applies even if the studies were conducted in English and even if the transcript is printed in English.

 Applicants with these international transcripts should upload their university-issued transcripts into the online application and order their official, third-party evaluations sent to the School of Social Policy & Practice.
 Please note that these international transcripts cannot be considered official until they have been evaluated and that their respective applications cannot be reviewed until the evaluations have arrived in the Admissions Office.

 I studied abroad as an undergraduate and completed a semester or a year’s worth of coursework outside of the United States.
 Do I need to provide a transcript from my study abroad institution?
 Does it need to be evaluated by a third-party service?